-We further provide clarification, as requested by PG&E, that additional avoided costs approved by the Commission in the context of updates to the Avoided Cost Calculator (i.e., within scope of Rulemaking (R.) 14-10-003 or a successor proceeding), including refrigerant avoided costs and other avoided costs adopted in the future, should be included in calculations of the total system benefit metric.
-We also include interim values for avoided gas infrastructure costs, which Commission staff have previously approved for use in certain PG&E programs, 16 to encourage the program administrators to design their upcoming portfolio applications to achieve this benefit.
-Although SDG&E and SoCalGas recommend a different approach to developing these values, we anticipate the
+We further provide clarification, as requested by PG&E, that additional avoided costs approved by the Commission in Rulemaking (R.) 14-10-003 or a successor proceeding, including refrigerant avoided costs and other avoided costs adopted in the future, should be included in calculations of the total system benefit metric.
+We also include interim values for avoided gas infrastructure costs, which Commission staff have previously approved for use in certain PG&E programs,16 to encourage the program administrators to design their upcoming portfolio applications to achieve this benefit.
+Although SDG&E and SoCalGas recommend a different approach to developing these values, we anticipate the Commission will adopt updated values for avoided gas infrastructure costs in